TradeMe/tractor/packages/tractor-plugin-page-objects/README.md

 ```
 mkdir test
-yarn tractor:test // in one tab
+npm run tractor:test // in one tab
-yarn tractor // in another tab
+npm run tractor // in another tab
 ```

 To run tests...

 ```
 mkdir test
-yarn tractor:test // in one tab
+npm run tractor:test // in one tab
-yarn test:e2e // in another tab
+npm run test:e2e // in another tab
 ```

 If you care, check out the [design decisions document](./docs/design%20decisions.md)